 K-12 Educator Survey Results: Rising Need for English Learner Instruction Will Require More Resources and Professional Development

-According to a new survey by McGraw-Hill Education, educators see EL enrollment increasing steadily in their schools or districts in the Northeast, Midwest and Southern regions versus the West
+According to a new survey by McGraw-Hill, educators see EL enrollment increasing steadily in their schools or districts in the Northeast, Midwest and Southern regions versus the West

 2017 English Learner Education Report: Priority and Funding